sdrawkcabsemanympleh/gridiron-yampylytics/docs/DATA_SOURCES_SUMMARY.md

 # NFL Data Sources - Quick Reference

+This doc was created during the exploration stage to see what sources are around, what's in them, and document that.
+It's a good reference to see what's there, but also contains some about the status at the time.

 ## Summary Table

 | Source | Type | Size | Last Updated | Coverage | Quality | Recommendation | Priority |